UVADS/DS1001/README.md

 # DS 1001: Foundations of Data Science

-Your Mathematics for Data Science Tour Guides:
+Your Foundations of Data Science Instructors:

-    * Professor Brian Wright and Peter Alonzi
+    * Professors Brian Wright (bw2zd) and Peter Alonzi (lpa2a)
-    * Emails:
     * TA:
     * Peer Mentors:
-    * Class Location:
+    * Class Location: Clark 107
+      * Lab: Mech Eng 214 or Minor 130

 Professor Office Hours:
+  * Alonzi: 10-11,1330-1430 on Tuesdays and Thursdays, or by appointment
+  * Wright:

 TA Office Hours